-If securities or industry analysts cease coverage of us, or publish inaccurate or unfavorable research about our business, the price of our ordinary shares and our trading volume could decline.
+If securities or industry analysts cease coverage of us, or publish inaccurate or unfavorable research about our business, the price of the ADSs and our trading volume could decline.

-The trading market for our ordinary shares will depend in part on the research and reports that securities or industry analysts publish about us or our business.
-If no or too few securities or industry analysts cover us, the trading price for our ordinary shares would likely be negatively affected.
-If one or more of the analysts who cover us downgrade our ordinary shares or publish inaccurate or unfavorable research about our business, the price of our ordinary shares would likely decline.
-If one or more of these analysts cease coverage of us or fail to publish reports on us regularly, demand for our ordinary shares could decrease, which might cause the price of our ordinary shares and trading volume to decline.
+The trading market for the ADSs will depend in part on the research and reports that securities or industry analysts publish about us or our business.
+If no or too few securities or industry analysts cover us, the trading price for the ADSs would likely be negatively affected.
+If one or more of the analysts who cover us downgrade the ADSs or publish inaccurate or unfavorable research about our business, the price of the ADSs would likely decline.
+If one or more of these analysts cease coverage of us or fail to publish reports on us regularly, demand for the ADSs could decrease, which might cause the price of the ADSs and trading volume to decline.